Our course offerings are designed to help high school and college students – our budding professionals – shine.

 - “Like,” “Um,” “Ya Know” – We’re all guilty of using these annoying words as they’re often spoken without realizing it.
 Take a stand and stop!
 Learn tips and skills to eradicate them in your everyday conversations.

 - Body Language 101 – Your body language speaks volumes in the way you communicate.
 In fact, it’s reported up to half of communication is conveyed through body language.
-Learning to use body language can help you communicate your own messages more effectively than words alone.
+Learning to use nonverbal communication can help you convey your own messages more effectively than words alone.
 You’ll discover how to use body language to give you a leg up in this competitive world.

 - LOL – Not! – Leave your texting lingo and emoticons at home.
 Learn the art of sending a professional email or text that gets noticed for the right reasons.